rahulk786/Loan_Approval_Prediction/README.md

 # Loan_Approval_Prediction
 A ML Project to predict the Approval status of a loan based on given features of the customers.

-Applications Data of Consumer Personal Loans : Prediction of Approval of Consumer Personal Loans Applications using different Machine Learning Algorithms.

-a.
-Understanding of Test and Train Data.

-b.
-Implementation of steps like Feature Engineering, Feature Selection, EDA, Model Training etc.

-c.
-Usage the libraries like numpy, pandas, matplotlib and seaborn etc.

-d.
-Usage of different models to train the data like below.

-i.
-Logistic Regression.

-ii.
-Support Vector Classifier.

-iii.
-K-nearest Neighbor.

-iv.
-Decision Tree.

-v.
-Random Forest.

-e.
-Compare the accuracy from different models.

-f.
-Final code along with project report.